B.A. – University of Massachusetts, Amherst

-Professor Simon’s research examines the ways in which gender shapes women’s and men’s social roles and relationships, identities and emotions as well as mental health in the U.S. Her scholarship analyzes the social determinants of emotional well-being through a social psychological lens and falls into two distinct though interrelated lines of work.
-One identifies social structural, sociocultural and social psychological factors that underlie gender differences in the impact of marriage and parenthood on adults’ mental health.
+Dr. Simon’s research examines the ways in which individuals’ gender and other social statuses influence their emotions and mental health.
+Her scholarship investigates the social determinants of emotional well-being through a social psychological lens and falls into two distinct, though highly interrelated, lines of work.
+One focuses on social structural, sociocultural and social psychological factors that contribute to the differential impact of marriage and parenthood on women’s and men’s mental health.
 The other focuses on the importance of our emotion culture, which contains gendered emotion norms, for understanding the etiology of gender disparities in both the experience and expression of emotions as well as internalizing and externalizing mental health problems among children, adolescents and adults.
-She draws on insights from several areas of sociology to elucidate why profound social change in women’s roles and the family has not closed the gender gap in emotions and mental health.
+She draws on insights from several areas of sociology to advance social science knowledge about why profound social change in women’s roles and the family has not closed the gender gap in emotions and mental health.

 SOC 151: Principles of Sociology

 SOC 386: Social Psychological Perspectives on Social Inequality